CPUjoker303/netlify2.0/content/posts/gaming-headsets-with-good-microphones-best-buy.md

 [![](/uploads/hello.jpg)](https://www.amazon.com/gp/product/B07G9XCTY4/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07G9XCTY4&linkCode=as2&tag=technikaya-20&linkId=31d44a28e7d66d1ee36437c8b8de1091)

 The Fifth is HelloPower Gaming Headset.
 HelloPower is a brand.
 The headphone is for over-ear and comes with a volume controller.
 The headset has High exactness which is up to 50mm magnetic neodymium driver, that brings you authentic sound field and sound transparency, and shock feelings are able of various games with magnificent surrounding noise isolation.
 The hearing protection used with skin- favourable leather material, and it is super soft Over-ear pads that are furthermore relaxing and comfortable for very long time wear.

 The headset comes with Glaring LED lights which are designed on the earcups and Mic that is highlighting the climate of the game.
 The headset comes with Braided wire and a durable tensile which effectively reduce the external resistance.
 The Velcro cable tie, avert the line association.

-The headphone line is fit-out with a rotary volume controller, and one of the keys of Mic is mute for more convenient to users.
+The headphone line is fit-out with a rotary volume controller, and one of the keys of mic is mute for more convenient to users.
 It is beautiful craftsmanship and fashion appearance.
 It is the professional gaming headphone for your choice.

 The driver of the headset has High accuracy 50mm magnetic neodymium which will conduct you vivid sound field, clarity and shock feeling, capable of various games.
 The weight of the headset is 1.16 pounds which is equivalent to 0.5261671 kg.

+#### Specifications

 {{<html-code tag="div">}}